-The calculation of the pregnancy length (from LMP) is less secure when during the last 3 months before getting pregnant, there were complaints of irregular menstruations, during breastfeeding, and while using hormonal contraceptives like oral contraceptive pill/ -patch / -ring, injection, implanon, hormone IUD.
-In those cases it is advised to have an ultrasound being made
+The calculation of the pregnancy length (from LMP) is less secure if you have had irregular menstruation during the last 3 months before getting pregnant, during breastfeeding, and while using hormonal contraceptives like oral contraceptive pill/ -patch / -ring, injection, implant, hormonal IUD.
+In those cases it is advised to have an ultrasound.

 Research has shown that individuals can calculate the length of their pregnancy by themselves.
 In a study conducted by C. Ellertson et al., out of 100 individuals, 98 in the U.S. and 87 in India were able to estimate how long they had been pregnant.
 Everyone was given calendars and worksheets to help them with their calculations.
 Approximately 9 out of 10 persons could estimate the lengths of their pregnancies accurately enough to use Mifepristone and Misoprostol on their own.
 The researchers concluded: “The vast majority of women seeking first-trimester abortion in this study could accurately calculate pregnancy duration within a margin of error clinically inconsequential for safe use of unsupervised medical abortion.”
 Most of the estimates were within 1 week of the actual length of their pregnancy.